Child abuse - the local authority complaints procedure

-If they agree with your complaint, they will pass their findings back to the local authority and recommend that:
+If they agree with your complaint, they will pass their findings back to the local authority and recommend either:

-- the child protection plan decided at the child protection conference should be stopped, or
+the child protection plan decided at the child protection conference should be stopped

 However, the panel can’t by itself change a child protection plan.

-The panel should inform you of its decision in writing within seven days.
-But if it isn’t possible for them to decide within seven days, they have to tell you of the date when they will decide.
+The panel should inform you of its decision in writing within 7 days.
+But if it isn’t possible for them to decide within 7 days, they have to tell you of the date when they will decide.

-If you’re unhappy with this decision, you can take your complaint to the Local Government Ombudsman.
+If you’re unhappy with this decision, you can complain to the Local Government Ombudsman on their website.

 If you think an unlawful act has taken place, you could seek legal advice about other remedies such as judicial review.